Sugar-Free Vegan Budget Jams!

 Most supermarkets stock chia seeds, and places like Home Bargains in the UK often stock these seeds at a much cheaper price.

-To sweeten the jam I decided to use agave syrup or nectar as this was what I already had at home.
+To sweeten the jam I decided to use agave syrup/nectar as this was what I already had at home.

-But really any sweetener would likely do.
+But really any sweetener would do.
 If your vegetarian, flexitarian or omnivore then honey would be fine.
+Maple syrup would be preferable but does tend to cost a lot here in the UK.

 Or even white sugar if that’s all you have at home, at least the jam will have less sugar than normal.